sundarvc/java-oauth2-oidc-spring-rest-keycloak/README.md

 Step 1 : cd ./run

-Step 2 : ./start_auth_server.sh
+Step 2 : Start keycloak server

+         ./start_auth_server.sh

 Step 3 : Login to your auth server (username: admin , password: admin)

          http://localhost:9999/auth/

          and create user,password for user , "user_id" attribute and associated UUID and scope.
          More info inside get_token_for.sh script.

 Step 4 : In a new terminal